-6. Reconciled to determine whether the utility's Q3 2023 transport, storage, park and lend transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D.
+- 6. Reconciled to determine whether the utility's Q3 2024 transport, storage, park and lend transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D. - Finding: We found no exceptions as a result of this procedure. - 7.
+Compared the utility's spot market (i.e., Day-Ahead, Hour-Ahead, and Real-Time energy) electric physical purchases to its monthly retail energy needs, or energy physical purchase requirement, to determine whether the spot market purchases exceed five percent of the monthly retail energy needs, or energy physical purchase requirement.

-7. Compared the utility's spot market (i.e., Day-Ahead, Hour-Ahead, and Real-Time energy) electric physical purchases to its monthly retail energy needs, or energy physical purchase requirement, to determine whether the spot market purchases exceed five percent of the monthly retail energy needs, or energy physical purchase requirement.
+B. Quarterly Compliance Report (QCR)

-- B. Quarterly Compliance Report (QCR) - 1.
-Inspected QCR advice letter filing, including the attachments of supporting documentation, to determine whether the filing was accurate and complete.
+1. Inspected QCR advice letter filing, including the attachments of supporting documentation, to determine whether the filing was accurate and complete.

-Finding #1: SDG&E failed to demonstrate compliance with D.02-10-062, Appendix B, and PU Code Section 581.
-SDG&E overstated the notional value of a gas physical transaction in Attachment A, resulting in an overstatement in related commodity sales reported in Attachment D.
+Finding #1: SDG&E failed to demonstrate compliance with D.02-10-062 - Appendix B and PU Code Section 581.
+SDG&E incorrectly reported a contract executed with in Attachment H - Contracts Executed/Contracts Amended as a Bilateral contract.
+For additional information about the finding, please see Finding #1 at procedure D.5 listed below.

-SDG&E's Response: See A.4.
+SDG&E's Response: See D.5.